jhjcpishva/notify-to-line/README.md

 ### Send Text Message (Raw) `/text/raw`

-You can send text message with plain text input.
+You can also send a text message using plain text input.

 #### Request